Skip to main content

 Areas of MA/PhD Supervision

-I welcome students with interests in Cicero; Hellenistic Philosophy; Roman Intellectual History and Culture; and Renaissance Receptions of Ancient Philosophy.
+I welcome students with interests in Cicero; Hellenistic philosophy; Roman Intellectual History; Buddhist philosophy and comparative philosophy.

 Current Students